micahsheats/DCS325-Portfolio/README.md

 **Example Explanation:**
-The above example is a website that I built solely through prompts to the cursor.
+The above example is a website that I built solely through prompts to Cursor.
 When building this, Cursor was able to take an image of the Apple Store home screen and apply the style to the site, as well as include a fully functional game of Snake.
 In total, the site took probably 10 minutes to complete, far less than if I were to build it myself.